albertomh/SqueezeCompass/README.md

 # :compass:	SqueezeCompass

-SqueezeCompass ranks, filters, and visualises the stocks that make up the S&P500 based on metrics such as short interest.
+SqueezeCompass ranks, filters, and visualises S&P500 stocks based on metrics such as short interest.

 It is available at: [albertomh.com/SqueezeCompass](https://www.albertomh.com/SqueezeCompass/)